 All students seeking early childhood, elementary, special, high school, school service personnel, or administrative certificates in Illinois must pass: 1) a test of basic skills and 2) a test of subject-matter knowledge in each area in which certification is sought.
 This requirement is mandated by the Illinois Education Reform Act.
 The tests are administered regionally at four regularly scheduled times per year.
-The Illinois State Board of Education advises persons to take the tests as soon as possible.
 Tests not passed may be retaken as often as necessary at any of the regularly scheduled times.
 Registration Bulletins and Study Guides for the tests are available in department offices.